 Please allow three weeks approximately to review and recommend your Post-OPT in SEVIS.
 An FSA will email you when the Post-OPT I-20 has been issued and is ready for STEP 3.

 STEP 3*: The student will return to IESC to pick up the Post-OPT I-20 via email from the IESC.

 * At STEP 3, the student will receive the Post-OPT I-20 and will be asked to sign their Post-OPT I-20.
 The student must view Part II Post-Optional Practical Training (Post-OPT) - Submitting Your Application to USCIS video.

 The student will be responsible for assembling the Post-OPT Application Packet and mailing the packet to the appropriate USCIS Lockbox based on the address that is printed on the student’s Form I-765.
 For students living in California, please mail your packet to Arizona USCIS Lockbox Facility.
 For students living outside of California, please refer to the Form I-765 Application Instructions (www.uscis.gov) for the appropriate lockbox location.

-It is very important for student to view the Part II video for guidance on assembling the Post-OPT packet.
-The Student will need to prepare and add the following documents to their application:
+It is important for the student to review the Post-OPT checklist and ensure all documents are included in their packet.
+The student will need to prepare and add the following documents to their application:

 2 U.S. Passport-Style photographs with small envelope.

 - Photos must meet U.S specifications (not taken in home country).
 Refer to I-765 instructions on page 20 for photograph requirements.

 - The student must write his/her name and A-Number (if any) on back edge of each photo lightly in felt pen or pencil.